EzZAt38/react-product-project/src/docs.md

   - Handles modal state for editing products.
   - Manages form state for adding/editing products.
   - Handles form submission and validation.
+  - Controls which product is being edited or added.

 ### 2. `ProductCard.jsx`